 Botswana is an endless expanse of wilderness.
 This is one of the most sparsely populated countries in the world and a lot of it is barely accessible by road.
 You'll be transferred to Cape Town International for your flight to Maun.
-You'll be met in Maun and assisted with your hopper flight to Savuti Camp.
+You'll be met in Maun and assisted with your hopper flight to your camp.
 From this tiny plane the views are unforgettable.
 Thick swathes of vivid forest contrast with brown dusty desert, while the great waterways of the Okavango Delta meander and then expand into huge lakes.
 This is a world that few people inhabit and you'll be landing in a sweeping expanse of savannah.
-Just west of Chobe National Park, Savute is a wild area marked by its unpredictable wet and dry cycles.
+Just west of the heart of Chobe National Park, this is a wild area marked by its unpredictable wet and dry cycles.
 It's home to a full assortment of nature's great mammals, and offers one of the world's most sublime game viewing experiences.

-Savute's greatest asset is its combination of habitats.
-This attracts a diverse collection of wildlife and offers a variety of Botswana safari experiences.
+The unique combination of habitats attracts a diverse collection of wildlife and offers a variety of Botswana safari experiences.
 Let's start with the surrounding Gubatsa Hills, where ancient rock paintings tell a story of when early man first viewed wildlife in this area.
 Leopards sleep high in the trees, coming down to hunt any passing migrants.
 Klipspringer camouflage into the stone, nimbly clinging to tiny ridges and then agilely jumping between rocks.
-During the summer rains, great herds of zebra and wildebeest migrate to the fresh marshlands, raising the eyebrows of Savuti's resident predators.
-Cape buffalo and elephants also arrive in their thousands, large herds marching onto the savannah.
+During the summer rains, great herds of zebra and wildebeest migrate to the fresh marshlands, raising the eyebrows of resident predators.
+Cape buffalo and elephants also arrive in their thousands, large herds marching onto the savanna.
 Black-backed jackal scurry around, while thousands of kudu and other antelope graze with a mindful ear.

 Lion prides dominate the eco-system, taking their pick from innumerable prey that feeds on the lush grass.
 Cheetahs are a spectacular spot, the speedy predator always finding a meal on the savannah.
 Hyenas roam for miles, looking for easy targets or leftover scraps, while African wild dogs hunt in intelligent packs.
 Savute is a pristine and untouched environment, where the animal interactions have not been affected or altered by man.
 Water dictates life in Savute.
 For many recent years the riverbeds were dry, and for many years before that they were swarming with swimming crocodiles.
 Now the water has returned and the stunning transformation of the landscape has attracted more and more wildlife to the Savuti Channel and the Zibadianja Lagoon.

-Unlike other wilderness areas, Savuti offers numerous different ways to experience the wildlife on offer.
-Game drives take you onto the savannah in Land Rovers, bringing you unbelievably close to Savute's residents.
+Unlike other wilderness areas, this region offers numerous different ways to experience the wildlife on offer.
+Game drives take you onto the savanna in Land Rovers, bringing you unbelievably close to the wildlife residents.
 Lone bull elephants stare at the vehicle, while over 300 species of resident birds thrill you with their spectacular antics.
 Then a night drive reveals a different side to the environment.
 Aardvarks, servals and porcupines, come out under the cover of darkness, and your experienced guide knows just how to track them.
 Now saunter downstream, taking in the wilderness from a boat and spotting the wildlife lazing along the embankments.
 Finally, get even closer with a thrilling walking safari, guided by experienced animal trackers.
-The collection of diverse game viewing experiences compliment the diversity of wildlife on offer, and makes Savuti one of the great safari experiences.

 Breakfast, Lunch, Dinner